 - 1. The engagement shall be performed by a practitioner or practitioners having adequate technical training and proficiency in the attest function. - 2.
 The engagement shall be performed by a practitioner or practitioners having adequate knowledge in the subject matter of the assertion. - 3.
 The practitioner shall perform an engagement only if he or she has reason to believe that the following two conditions exist: - The assertion is capable of evaluation against reasonable criteria that either have been established by a recognized body or are stated in the presentation of the assertion in a sufficiently clear and comprehensive manner for a knowledgeable reader to be able to understand them. - The assertion is capable of reasonably consistent estimation or measurement using such criteria. - 4.
-In all matters relating to the engagement, an independence in mental attitude shall be maintained by the practitioner or practitioners. - Due professional care shall be exercised in the performance of the engagement.
+In all matters relating to the engagement, an independence in mental attitude shall be maintained by the practitioner or practitioners. - 5.
+Due professional care shall be exercised in the performance of the engagement. - 1.
+The work shall be adequately planned and assistants, if any, shall be properly supervised.

-The examination is to be performed by a person or persons having adequate technical training and proficiency as an auditor.
+1. The examination is to be performed by a person or persons having adequate technical training and proficiency as an auditor.

-- In all matters relating to the assignment, an independence in mental attitude is to be maintained by the auditor or auditors. - Due professional care is to be exercised in the performance of the examination and the preparation of the report.
+- 2. In all matters relating to the assignment, an independence in mental attitude is to be maintained by the auditor or auditors. - 3.
+Due professional care is to be exercised in the performance of the examination and the preparation of the report.